What is the full form of CAA

 Now as per the CAA 2019, one more reason for the cancellation of citizenship has been added which is a violation of any law that is in force in the country

-3. On getting citizenship through CAA 2019, a person will become Indian Citizen from the date of their entry that can be on or before 31 December 2014
+3. On getting citizenship through CAA 2019, a person will become an Indian Citizen from the date of their entry which can be on or before 31 December 2014

 4. As per the Citizenship Amendment Bill (CAB), 1955, to acquire Indian citizenship a person must have to stay in India for a minimum duration of 11 years.
 As per the Citizenship Amendment Act, this duration was reduced to 6 years.
 However, as per CAA, 2019, this duration is reduced to 5 years.

-5. This act not only grants citizenship but also intended to close all cases against illegal migrants due to their illegal migration or citizenship.
+5. This act not only grants citizenship but also intends to close all cases against illegal migrants due to their illegal migration or citizenship.

-Besides this, the CAA was also opposed by some groups in India as it does not grant citizenship to illegal Muslim migrants of the above mentioned 3 countries.
-Thus, it has also been linked with the violation of provisions of article 14 of the constitution of India that restricts discrimination among the people based on the caste, religion, place, sex, etc.
+Besides this, the CAA was also opposed by some groups in India as it does not grant citizenship to illegal Muslim migrants from the above-mentioned 3 countries.
+Thus, it has also been linked with the violation of provisions of article 14 of the constitution of India that restricts discrimination among people based on caste, religion, place, sex, etc.